 9. Rocky Mountain National Park

 We couldn’t combine our road trip to Rocky Mountain National Park with a visit to any other West Coast’s national parks as we usually do.
-Whether it’s the area’s rather isolated, but at the same time convenient location or our decision to travel slow this time around, we spent four days exploring just the majestic mountains of Colorado and lesser-known places nearby.
+Whether it’s the area’s rather isolated, but at the same time convenient location or our decision to travel slowly this time around, we spent four days exploring just the majestic mountains of Colorado and lesser-known places nearby.

 Rocky Mountain National Park is one of the oldest parks on the West Coast.
 The 415-square-mile mountain wilderness was established in 1915.
 Among its signature landmarks are alpine lakes, towering peaks, several waterfalls, and nearly 300 miles of hiking trails.
 The majority of Rocky Mountain’s summits rise above 11,000 feet in altitude.